LaravelDaily/course-react-parking/docs/Lesson 9 - Authentication.md

 }
 ```

 The return statement of a component must always consist of a single element.
 Due to this limitation, whenever multiple elements need to be returned from a component, a wrapper element must be created.
 This is where React Fragment comes in.
-You can see them as an empty tags `<>` `</>`.
+You can see them as empty tags `<>` `</>`.

 With React Fragments, the extra wrapper element that was previously required to render multiple elements from a component can be eliminated.
 This allows multiple elements to be returned without being contained in a wrapper element.

 ### Logout button

-In `rightAuthLinks` function we have button with `onClick` handler to call logout function.
+In the `rightAuthLinks` function, we have a button with an `onClick` handler to call the logout function.

 ```jsx
 function rightAuthLinks() {